4.1 - Confidence in the electoral system and political parties

 Second interim report on the inquiry into the conduct of the 2016 federal election: Foreign Donations (tabled 10 March 2017), and

-These reports were based on an extensive public consultation process, which involved the receipt of 133 public submissions and 12 public hearings at locations across Australia.
-The JSCEM continues to work with civil society through further public hearings, with additional reports expected to be tabled later in 2017.
+These reports were based on an extensive public consultation process, which involved the receipt of 209 public submissions and 12 public hearings at locations across Australia.
+The JSCEM continues to work with civil society through further public hearings, with additional reports expected to be tabled in 2018.

 Government: Australian Electoral Commission, Attorney-General’s Department, JSCEM.

 Non-Government: JSCEM is anticipated to engage with political parties, non-government organisations and the public.